RokKuzner/Apollo/readme.md

 # What Is Apollo
+Apollo is an app that creates a YouTube playlist with Radio Koper songs from a specific day.

-Apollo is an app that extracts song titles from songs that played on a specific day on Radio Koper, gets the youtube video id of each song's youtube video and adds those videos to a playlist on your youtube channel.
+It achieves this by extracting song titles from songs that played on a specific day on Radio Koper, getting the youtube video id of each song's youtube video and adding those videos to a playlist on your youtube channel.

 # Instalation
 ### Setting Up The YouTube Data API and Credentials